visciang/mbs/README.md

 ### A bit of history

 TODO:
-extra reference to monorepo or other similar tools/solutions: cmake / ninja / doit / baur / please / hearthly / waypoint / gitlab / "pipelines in general"
+extra reference to monorepo or other similar tools/solutions: cmake / ninja / doit / baur / please / hearthly / waypoint / gitlab / "pipelines in general".

+TODO: describe the language oriented approach used by some tools (NPM workspaces, Elixir umbrella, GO, Rust cargo workspaces, ...), there the driver (obviously) is the language in mbs is the domain where you can develop together different things.

 ## The [build] -> [release] -> [deploy] -> [destroy!] flow